wp-plugins/birchschedule/readme.txt

 [bp-scheduler-bookingform]

 == Changelog ==

+= 1.6.10 =
+* Improvement: Support selectable provinces of Canada and several other countries.
+* Improvement: Support BHD currency.
+* Improvement: Support showing 'All' in location dropdown list in Admin calendar.
+* Bug Fix: Fix the bug of deleting customers

 = 1.6.5 =
 * Refactoring code with the new architecture to make the plugin more flexible and extensible.